-As La Cala is in the Costa del Sol, the year round weather and climate are excellent with around 300 days of glorious sunshine.
+As La Cala is in the Costa del Sol, the year-round weather and climate are excellent with around 300 days of glorious sunshine.

-As with other parts of the Costa del Sol, the temperature can get very hot in July and August so be prepared and make sure you slap on plenty of sun cream as well as mosquito repellent.
+As with other parts of the Costa del Sol, the temperature can get very hot in July and August so be prepared and make sure you slap on plenty of sun cream as well as a mosquito repellent.